 If B4 contains 1289, the result is 1200.
 This can be useful when a summary should reflect a conservative lower approximation rather than a rounded midpoint result.

-In cell F4, round B4 downward to the nearest hundred by using -2.
+In cell D5, round the value downward to the nearest hundred.

 When the rule is step-based rather than digit-based, FLOOR.MATH is often a better fit than ROUNDDOWN.
 For example, "down to the nearest 15 minutes" is not the same type of problem as "down to zero decimal places."